sdeleon28/riffs/README.md

 ## TODO

 * Fix jumpy styles in table / filters (home)
-* Make table rows less tall (home)
-* Reload tags on folder switch
-* Add button to reload metadata from current folder
+* Metadata and tags should reload automatically all the time
 * Distribution
 * Documentation